Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-02-24-reading-fiction-will-help-children-develop-empathy.md

 <blockquote>

-<div>I am told that the day will come when my barnacle boy will no longer beg me for cuddles (cue the sound of my breaking heart).
+I am told that the day will come when my barnacle boy will no longer beg me for cuddles (cue the sound of my breaking heart).
 Apparently when boys reach a certain age they lose the ability to speak, and you are forced to interpret grunts and facial twitches in lieu of actual conversation.
 For years now, I have been building a massive weaponry against this adolescent wall o’silence.
 It’s called the bookshelf.
-My teenager's collection, which grows with every school fete and Salvos visit, covers the spectrum from Judy Blume to Puberty Blues to The Outsiders to Bukowski to Nick Hornby.</div>
+My teenager's collection, which grows with every school fete and Salvos visit, covers the spectrum from Judy Blume to Puberty Blues to The Outsiders to Bukowski to Nick Hornby.

 <br>

-<div></div>

-<div>I hope that opening up many worlds to my boy will help him to understand the lives of others, and to give flight to his dreams.
+I hope that opening up many worlds to my boy will help him to understand the lives of others, and to give flight to his dreams.
 I hope that in tough times, when he feels he cannot share his worries with anybody, that books will help him to feel less alone.
 I also hope that the wide sea of relationships he can explore in books will give him a more realistic picture of sex than the images he is likely - heartbreakingly likely -  to see on the internet.

 <br>